FreeAndFair/ColoradoRLA/docs/89_glossary.md

 * **paper ballot** A Ballot made of paper.

-* **audit adjudication interface** A computer user interface enabling an Audit Board to record interpretations of the ballots selected for audit.
+* **audit adjudication interface** A computer user interface enabling an Audit Board to record interpretations of the ballot cards selected for audit.

-* **ballot style** A short name for the set of contests appearing on a Ballot @review kiniry we also need a map from ballot styles to the power set of contests.
+* **ballot style** A short name for the set of contests appearing on a Ballot Card

 * **political party** Any group of registered electors who, by petition or assembly, nominate candidates for the official general election ballot